jrucho/YTbeatmakercues/README.md

 # Update 1.2 Beta
-Mark cue points, play drum sounds, and customize your experience on YouTube, Samplette.io, and SoundCloud.
+Mark cue points, play drum sounds, and customize your experience on YouTube.
 The extension supports managing multiple sample packs at once.
 Use the multi- select dropdown in the advanced panel to load several packs together or delete unused ones.
 Creating a new pack only asks for a name; you can later import